chiizujin/edsa/Norn of Infertility/readme.txt

 4. Norns with very low levels of energy or ATP may be immortal (zombie).

-If any of these checks are matched then a "boing" sound will be heard and the Norn's name that is displayed above the NoK will have 1 or more extra letters added in front of it followed by a ! as follows:
+If any of these checks are matched then a "boing" sound will be heard and the Norn's name that is displayed above the NoK will have one or more extra letters added in front of it followed by a ! as follows:

 O = Old